keyestudio/KT0351-Sengo2-Smart-Vision-Card-Maker-Extension-Kit/docs/MicroPythonTutorial/2 MicroPython Basic Tutorial.md

 # 2.7 Load Code from Computer

-<span style="color:red;">Note: You need to download the required data files from `1.Resources Download` and extract them to your desktop.</span>
+<span style="color:red;">Note: You need to download the required data files from `1.Download code and library files` and extract them to your desktop.</span>

 Click Files –> This computer, open the file `Resources`.